prakratisingh/ADBMS-UPES/README.md

 ## Experiment 4 ##
 ###### Title :
-Use of Inbuilt functions and relational algebra operation.
+Use of Inbuilt functions and relational algebra operations.
 ###### Objective :
 To understand the use of inbuilt function and relational algebra with sql query.